-This recipe comes to us from Diane Brown, author of The Seduction Cookbook: Culinary Creations For Lovers.
-Diane, who knows a thing or two about eating to feel, look and be your most sexy comments, “Subbing mashed cauliflower for mashed potatoes is a novel trend, and for all of the right reasons: it has fewer carbohydrates, more fiber and is rich with vitamins C and K.”
+This cauliflower mashed potatoes recipe comes to us from Diane Brown, author of The Seduction Cookbook: Culinary Creations For Lovers.
+Diane, who knows a thing or two about eating to feel, look and be your most sexy comments, “Subbing mashed cauliflower for mashed potatoes is a trend, and for all of the right reasons.
+When compared with potato, cauliflower has fewer carbohydrates, more fiber and is rich with vitamins C and K.”

 - 1 head cauliflower stem removed, broken into florets

 - 2 bay leaves

 - 1 large russet potato peeled and cut into equally-sized chunks